365 DAYS OF BRUTALITY - PREVIEW PILLOW, THE BADASS SHE-BEAST OF BODYBUILDING AND NERDLESQUE

-These days, she spends her time tearing up the parties at Renn Faire as a pirate lass, performing as a drag king, cosplaying like what (sexy Master Chief, anyone?), and is a member of a “dry-docked” Klingon Assault Group, which is some kind of charitable club for people who cosplay as Klingons.
+These days, she spends her time tearing up the parties at Renn Faire performing as a drag king.
+Furthermore, is a member of a “dry-docked” Klingon Assault Group.
+Which is some kind of charitable club for people who cosplay as Klingons.
 Having grown up in a staunchly Star Wars household, I was surprised to find there is such a thing, since I always thought Trekkies were middle-aged shut-ins who spent their time practicing their makeout techniques on Worf masks.
 I stand corrected.

 Leg Press– 5 x 6-12

 Leg Extension– 4-5 x 8-10

 Lying Leg Curl– 5-8 x 8-10

 Standing Leg Curl– 5-8 x 8-10

 Cable Adduction– 4-5 x 8-10